ietf-wg-nmop/Logistic/IAB Workshop.md

 Under this effort we expect to stimulate an outreach effort to attract opinions and interest by visiting these other venues and by running virtual sessions.
-This series of outreachs will be concluded by a final virtual session, tentatively organized in December 2024, where we will summarize the findings.
+This series of outreaches will be concluded by a final virtual session, tentatively organized in December 2024, where we will summarize the findings.

 Until the conclusion session draws close, the mailing list will be used for interim participation/BoFs at other conferences, general announcements, and any related discussions.